 In response, astronomers have begun building the next generation of large telescopes in Chile.

-The Atacama Desert, high-elevation and mostly-uninhabited, provides the same ideal viewing conditions today that Arizona did a century ago.
-It’s considered to be the driest place on earth.
+The Atacama Desert, high-elevation and primarily uninhabited, provides the same viewing conditions today as Arizona did a century ago.
+It’s rarely disturbed by inclement weather and is considered one of the driest places on earth.

 And from a scientific perspective, it also lets astronomers make detailed observations from the Southern Hemisphere.

-While Phoenix and Tucson continue to boom, creating more light pollution, another city is moving in the opposite direction.
-Flagstaff was one of the first certified “International Dark Sky” cities, which is remarkable considering that it’s a community of about 70,000 people.
+While Phoenix and Tucson continue to boom, creating more light pollution, another city moves in the opposite direction.
+Flagstaff was one of the first certified “International Dark Sky” cities, which is remarkable considering its community of about 70,000 people.
 But Flagstaff enacted specific lighting ordinances to protect area observatories.
 The sky over the northern Arizona city lacks the light dome that similar-sized cities project skyward.

 But it’s sometimes an uphill battle, as some communities resist efforts to reduce lighting out of safety concerns.
 And making the argument that light pollution makes it harder for astronomers to see a galaxy billions of light-years away can be a tough sell.